Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Low Amplitude Analysis

 Before we consider the two-frequency case, we first examine the solution structure for single-frequency oscillation.
 The only difference in the equations for the single-frequency and two-frequency cases is the boundary condition at infinity at first order.
 For the single-frequency case, equation \eqref{Eq:FirstOrderProblem3} is replaced by

 This boundary condition determines the form of the solution at first order as

+where $\Re\left(z\right)$ denotes the real part of $z$.
+Analytically, $a_1(r)$ is a solution composed of Hankel functions \citep{watson1922treatise}.
 We substitute \eqref{Eq:SingleFirstOrderSolution} into the quadratic nonlinearity on the right side of Equation \eqref{Eq:SecondOrderProblem1} to determine the form of the solution at second order.
 This computation involves all products of $e^{-it}$ and $e^{it}$, which results in a steady term and terms proportional to $e^{\pm i2t}$.
 Therefore, at second order, we obtain

 Equation \eqref{Eq:ThirdOrderProblem1} at third order involves products of \eqref{Eq:SingleFirstOrderSolution} and \eqref{Eq:SingleSecondOrderSolution} on its right-hand side.
 This computation involves products of $e^{\pm it}$ with $\{1,e^{\pm 2it}\}$, which results in terms proportional to $e^{\pm i3t}$ and $e^{\pm it}$.
 The third order solution is of the form